tienminh0801/211DBS/README.md

 ```
 npm start
 ```
-in both BackEnd and FrontEnd directory.
+in both BackEnd and FrontEnd directory to run application on http://localhost:3000/ for FrontEnd and on http://localhost:5000/ for BackEnd